Ten FAQs on sales presentations.

 A formal presentation can be the most effective way of introducing a significant amount of information to several people.
 It also allows you to control the initial phase of a meeting.
 But it's usually a good idea to allow plenty of time for questions and answers, and any general discussion.

 If you are delivering a presentation, it's a good idea to work from a plan that sets out your main points (see 1).
 But don't simply read a script: your audience will be bored.

 Used well, visual aids can help to reinforce your message and engage your audience.
-They are particularly effective for giving meaning to figures which can be shown on graphs or diagrams.
+They are particularly effective for giving meaning to data, for instance by creating graphs or diagrams.
 They can also be a useful reminder of the key points you have covered.

 But visual aids are often misused.
 You may need practice to avoid some of the common errors.

 - Reading through a list of bullet points, while projecting the same list as a visual aid, adds nothing to your presentation.

 - It's usually best to provide handouts after your presentation.
 Otherwise people look at the handout instead of listening to what you are saying.